noble-assets/noble/docs/modules/globalfee.md

 - The total gas used is less than or equal to `MaxTotalBypassMinFeeMsgGasUsage`.
 Note: the current `MaxTotalBypassMinFeeMsgGasUsage` is set to `1,000,000`.
 - In case of non-zero transaction fees, the denom has to be a subset of denoms defined in the global fees list.

-The list of these messages is stored in module parameters and can be updated via governance proposals or the maintenence multisig.
+The list of these messages is stored in module parameters and can be updated via governance proposals or the maintenance multisig.
 The following are default:

 ```go
 defaultBypassMinFeeMsgTypes := []string{